 Lessons #2: Self-Dramatization and Victimhood

 Turning our daily lives into a TV-worthy soap opera is a symptom of the Resistance.
 A lot of people do stupid stuff only to get someone’s attention.

-You might steal a car, bring home a man/women with head-to-toe tattoos, even coloring your hair pink (or another strange color) is a way to get attention from the people around.
+You might steal a car, bring home a man/woman with head-to-toe tattoos, even coloring your hair pink (or another strange color) is a way to get attention from the people around.
 But probably the most common, and well disguised, way to make people care about you is to act like you’re sick.

 People love self-dramatization and playing the victim.
 They can present a story in such a way so that everyone around them will start to nurture them, calm them, sometimes this can even spark deeper feelings, like love.

 Doctors estimate that seventy to eighty percent of their business is non-health-related.
 People are just self-dramatizing, they are not sick.
 There is a name actually about this “feeling”, it’s called the Munchausen syndrome.
 It’s a mental disorder in which the patient fakes illness to gain attention and sympathy.

 If you suffer from something like this, or you know people who have it, it means that the Resistance is all over them.